Nurse Informaticist

 Step 5: Complete a Master’s of Science in Nursing Informatics (Optional, 18 Months to Three Years)

 A master’s degree is typically required to work as a nurse informaticist.
 In many cases, these programs can be completed in as little as 18 months, and most programs are offered online to accommodate working nurses.
-The top programs will require students to complete practicums as well as capstone projects that demonstrate the competencies gained.
+The top programs will require students to complete practicums and capstone projects that demonstrate the competencies they have gained.

 Step 6: Earn Additional Certification (Optional, Timeline Varies)

 Nurse informaticists who wish to demonstrate competency in the field can earn additional voluntary certification.
 The most common certification earned is the Informatics Nursing Certification (RN-BC) through the American Nurses Credentialing Center (ANCC).
-More details on this certification can be found below in the certification and licensure section.
+More details on this certification can be found in the certification and licensure section below.

 What Do Nurse Informaticists Do?